 While having lymph node surgery increases the risk of a condition called lymphoedema, having nodes removed or having lymphoedema does not affect the overall ability of the immune system to fight infection.

-It’s natural to feel worried if your treatment has been delayed.
+It’s natural to feel worried.
 Our Helpline team are here if you need to talk.

 Some people due to have radiotherapy may be told it will be given over a shorter period than originally planned.